-Legal Process in Spain
+Legal process in Spain

-Basically, here in Spain, the ayuntamiento (town hall) uses the system of empadronamiento as a way of registering the number of inhabitants that live in a specific geographic area.
+Basically, here in Spain the ayuntamiento (town hall) uses the system of empadronamiento as a way of registering the number of inhabitants that live in a specific geographic area.
 People are expected to register their new address each time they move.
-The point of this Registration System is to be able to better distribute tax money and government funds based on population.
+The point of this Registation System is to be able to better distribute tax money and government funds based on population.
 But there are also many benefits to being registered and many legal processes require proof of registration (el certificado de empadronamiento).

 It is important to point out that everyone can and should register regardless of their legal status in Spain.
 It’s confidential information only used to keep an accurate register—don’t be afraid!